 Below is a guide for choosing the right DFPC(s).
 We assembled this to help you make your best-informed decision in areas of cost and performance.

-Differences between the DFPC Original & DFPC Signature
+Differences between the DFPC Original, Signature and Reference

-Physically, there are two main differences between the DFPC Original and DFPC Signature.
+Physically, there are two main differences between the DFPC Original and DFPC Signature/Reference models.
 One is the difference in cross section of conductive material.
-The other is the differing grade of our proprietary Skin-filtering technology.
-Beyond these two differences, the Signature is substantially more difficult to produce than the Original and is more than three times as time consuming in production.
-Both the DFPC Original and the DFPC Signature are assembled by hand, not cut from ready-made spools.
+The other is the differing grades of our proprietary Skin-filtering technology.
+Beyond these two differences, the Signature and Reference are more difficult to produce than the Original and require substantially more time.
+All DFPC series power cables are assembled by hand, not cut from mass-produced spools.

 Live wire cross section

 The DFPC Original features a 6mm2 live wire.
 This offers excellent dynamic performance even for power hungry amplifiers.
 Yet through its braided design, the DFPC Original remains very flexible, aesthetically appealing, and is easy to use.